vasturiano/d3-force-registry/README.md

 | Brownian motion | Random particles hit the nodes and change their speeds. | [Brownian Motion Urquhart](https://bl.ocks.org/Fil/75f14da692354b49a88b9c015324eaae) |
 | K-Means | K-means clusters can be computed as a force that colors nodes. | [K-Means as a force](https://bl.ocks.org/Fil/ef8e0be0147a69bb1d2adc77c66a80b6) |
 | tSNE | tSNE computes positions in a webworker, and those positions are used as a force (allowing nodes to converge to their tSNE position while negotiating collisions etc.) | [tSNE applied as a force](https://bl.ocks.org/Fil/33066cb4f74d35a737355f3b7a2c26b1) |

-Please get in touch for any additions/corrections to this list.
-And as always, use the force!